spaceninja/dnd-adventures/src/adventures/history-channel/deck-6.md

 Until the fighting ends, he has orders not to allow anyone to take supplies from the Cargo Bay without permission from the Chief.
 He finds this whole situation very stressful. #OpsUnion has sent guards to prevent looting and raiding, but until combat ends, all he can do is keep the cargo bay orderly and wait for the dark times to pass.

 To the surprise of the characters, The Quartermaster remembers them fondly.
 He claims that they met centuries ago, and is grateful for the assistance they provided at the time.
 When it becomes clear that the characters don't remember this (because it hasn't happened to them yet), he refuses to provide further details, for fear of affecting the timestream.
-Nevertheless, he remain well-disposed towards the characters and will do what it can to help the them, including introducing them to the Chief if they want.
+Nevertheless, he remain well-disposed towards the characters and will do what he can to help the them, including introducing them to the Chief if they want.

 The Quartermaster uses the stats for a [**Quadrone**](https://www.dndbeyond.com/monsters/17178-quadrone).